 Some of the media have even been suggesting that is what happened to diver Tom Daley in Rio.
 He topped the table in the early round and expectation was high, but then failed to get into the final round, let alone get a medal to add to his collection.

 Though I wish it were larger, there is an impressive body of evidence to support the way the mind influences and effects sporting performance and the physiology in general.
 In my lifetime, there have been so many sporting events I have watched

-Those of us in the UK in particular may be familiar with the 1985 World Snooker championship final (watched by 19 million viewers past midnight) whereby the seemingly undefeatable reigning world champion Steve Davis missed a chance to cut in the final black ball in the final frame before Dennis Taylor potted it.
-The pressure on both players in that final frame was massive and clearly effected their ability.
+Those of us in the UK, in particular, may be familiar with the 1985 World Snooker championship final (watched by 19 million viewers past midnight) The seemingly undefeatable reigning world champion Steve Davis missed a chance to cut in the final black ball in the final frame before Dennis Taylor potted it.
+The pressure on both players in that final frame was massive and clearly affected their ability.

-One of the best ways to prepare for a big occasion, or a sporting event, or a major activity (as well as races or competitions, this could also be exams, interviews or any other activity whereby your thoughts, behaviours and feelings can become intense and detrimentally effect your performance) is to prepare throughly, and that is what this hypnosis session is going to help you do.
+One of the best ways to prepare for a big occasion, or a sporting event, or a major activity (this could also be exams, interviews or any other activity whereby your thoughts, behaviours and feelings can become intense and detrimentally affect your performance) is to prepare thoroughly, and that is what this hypnosis session is going to help you do.